SamCoVT/FOCAL65_KIM1/README.md

 KIM-1 simulator pages).

-This is a separate effort from Hans Otten's work to recreate this code from the scanned listing combined with some patches (to the I/O routines, in particular).
+This is a separate effort from Hans Otten's work to recreate this code from the scanned listing.
 This code has been formatted for the Kowalski assembler, but should assemble with other assemblers with only minor formatting or assembler directive changes.